What is a personal loan default?

 Key takeaways

-• A personal loan is in default if you fail to make a scheduled payment on time.
+- A personal loan is in default if you fail to make scheduled payments over a defined period.

 Defaulting on a personal loan can have immediate and long-term consequences on your financial future.
 Your credit score may drop, lenders may not approve you for new credit or you could face court action.
 You can take several steps to avoid default or dig out of it if you’ve already gotten behind on payments.